mrmartineau/SimpleSharing/readme.md

-# Social/Share links that do not rely on Javascript
+# Social / share links that do not rely on Javascript

 * Twitter
 * Facebook